English Language Development for Academic Literacy Certificate

 English Language Development for Academic Literacy Certificate Course Sequence & Descriptions (12 Units)

-- DLE 600B Foundations of Critical (Bi)literacy Development
+- DLE 600A Foundations of Democratic Education

 This course will focus on the principles of critical literacy and democratic schooling for schools with high numbers of culturally and linguistically diverse students.
 Participants will examine bilingual, dual language and English-only program models for language learners and apply policies and practices informed by current research, state and national standards (e.g. Common Core) to literacy curriculum and pedagogy.
 The outcome of this course will be for teachers to develop ideological clarity on what it means to be an effective teacher to develop a plan of enacting principles of democratic practices and critical pedagogy in their classrooms.